-The entire property has Juget soil types.
+The south end of your property has Juget soils.

-HISTORICAL LAND USE: The area was first surveyed in the early 1880s by George S. Oliver.
-Sugarloaf Road is shown on the resulting Surveyor General's map of 1884 as "Road gradings."
-It's a pretty safe bet that this area was first logged in the 1870s and at least once since then.
+HISTORICAL LAND USE: The area was surveyed between May 10th and 19th, 1865 by Clarence Moffat and E. H. Kellogg.
+Sugarloaf Road (then known as Bummer's Gulch Road), Boulder Canyon Road and Magnolia Road are all shown on the Surveyor General's map of 1875.
+A house is shown near the place where Kelly Road West meets Sugarloaf Road.
+It's a pretty safe bet that this area was logged in the late 1870s for mine timbers and firewood and probably at least once since then.